Georgian Terrace Hotel: History

 On December 15, 1939, the Georgian Terrace Hotel's Grand Ballroom was the site of the Gone with the Wind Gala, whose attendees included Clark Gable, Carole Lombard, Vivien Leigh, Laurence Olivier, Olivia de Havilland, Claudette Colbert, Victor Fleming, Louis B. Mayer, David O. Selznick, Margaret Mitchell, and several other notable guests.

 The premiere of Gone with the Wind was in Atlanta in 1939.
 All of the stars and the Director of the movie (with the exception of Vivien Leigh and her lover at the time, Laurence Olivier) stayed at the Georgian Terrace.
 The pre-premiere party was held at the hotel.

 Contrary to popular belief, the premier showing of Gone With the Wind was not held at the Fox Theatre, but rather at Loew's Grand Theatre in downtown Atlanta.
 After the movie was screened there, its stars were ushered to the Georgian Terrace via a motorcade through a parade route on Peachtree Street.

 During the premiere of Song of the South, which did take place at the Fox Theatre, Walt Disney stayed at the hotel.
 He returned to his room before the film started; unexpected audience reactions of any kind upset him and he preferred not to watch it with the audience.

 The Georgian Terrace Hotel saw quite a few changes in the 1940s.
 It had become a residential hotel in 1945 and had been modernized with air-conditioning, new plumbing, and some interior changes.
 In 1945, the prominent tile-buttressed, shed roof cornice was removed.

 During the 1970s, the Grand Ballroom was turned into the Electric Ballroom by concert promoters Alex Cooley and Mark Golob.
 Musical performers providing concerts at the hotel included Billy Joel, Fleetwood Mac, Patti Smith, and Bruce Springsteen.
 The 1974 film Cockfighter, starring Warren Oates, features some scenes that were shot at the Georgian Terrace.

 By 1981, revenues were in steady decline and the hotel closed its doors for the first time in its 70-year history.
 By the middle of that decade, the hotel had been boarded up and condemned.
 In 1986, however, the hotel was listed as a part of the "Fox Theatre District" on the National Register of Historic Places, which successfully blocked plans for its demolition.

 The 1990s saw a rebirth of the hotel.
-In 1991, the hotel was converted into a luxury apartment building, and a new 19-story wing complete with a roof-top pool was built to resemble the original 10-story Beaux-Arts-style hotel.
+In 1991, the hotel was converted into a luxury apartment building, and a new 19-story wing complete with a rooftop pool was built to resemble the original 10-story Beaux-Arts-style hotel.
 In 1997, the apartments were vacated, and the property reopened as a luxury hotel.

 The first decade of the 21st century saw two major renovations done at the hotel, one in 2000 and one in 2009, which included the opening of Livingston's Restaurant and Bar and Mims Café, both named after early Atlanta Mayor Livingston Mims, who had built his house in 1879 on the corner where the hotel now stands.